Random-sketching Techniques to Enhance the Numerical Stability of Block Orthogonalization Algorithms for s-step GMRES: Performance Experiments

 \subsection{Single-GPU Sketching Performance (Gaussian vs. Count)}

-Figure~\ref{fig:sketch-time} compares the time required for Gaussian and Count sketch on a single NVIDIA A100 GPU, with the time required for computing the Gram matrix of the block vectors (e.g., needed for CholQR), where the number of rows is fixed at $10^5$, while the number of columns is increased from 5 to 60.
+Figure~\ref{fig:sketch-time} compares the time required for Gaussian and Count sketch on a single NVIDIA A100 GPU, with the time required for computing the Gram matrix of the block vectors (e.g., needed for CholQR), where the number of rows is fixed at $n=10^5$, while the number of columns, $m$, is increased from 5 to 60.
 The Count Sketch was slower than the Gaussian Sketch for a small number of columns (e.g., $s=5$ for the one-stage block orthogonalization).
-However, the time required for the Count Sketch stayed relatively constant with the increasing number of columns (because its computational complexity $O(n)$ is independent of $m$), and it became faster than the Gaussian Sketch for a large enough number of columns (e.g., $\widehat{s}=60$ for the two-stage orthogonalization, though we sketch $s$ columns at a time).
+However, because the Count Sketch has the computational complexity of $\mathcal{O}(nm)$ compared to $\mathcal{O}(nm^2)$ of Gaussian Sketch, the time required for the Count Sketch increased less with the increasing number of columns, and it became faster than the Gaussian Sketch for a large enough number of columns (e.g., $\widehat{s}=60$ for the two-stage orthogonalization, though we sketch $s$ columns at a time).

-Figure~\ref{fig:sketch-bw} shows the observed bandwidth for the three algorithms with $4\mbox{ bytes}$ and $8\mbox{ bytes}$ to store the column index for the sparse CSR format and the double-precision numerical value for both the dense vectors and sparse matrix, respectively.
+Figure~\ref{fig:sketch-bw} shows the observed bandwidth for the three algorithms with $4\mbox{ bytes}$ to store the column index for the sparse CSR format and $8\mbox{ bytes}$ to store the double-precision numerical value for both the dense vectors and sparse matrix, respectively.
 We let the amount of the data required to move to be $8\mbox{ bytes}\cdot mn$ for computing the Gram matrix (reading $V$ once), and $8\mbox{ bytes}\cdot(3mn)$ or $8\mbox{ bytes}\cdot mn + (8+4)\mbox{ bytes}\cdot m$ for the Gaussian Sketch or Count Sketch (reading $V$ and dense or sparse $\Theta$ once), respectively.
 As we expected, due to the irregular data access, the Count Sketch obtained the lower bandwidth than the Gaussian Sketch (which obtained close to the NVIDIA A100 memory bandwidth, 1.5TBytes per second).
 The bandwidth obtained for computing the Gram matrix was about the half of that observed for the Gaussian Sketch.
 This could be because Tpetra uses non-symmetric dense matrix-matrix multiply (GEMM) for computing the Gram matrix, potentially doubling the amount of the required data traffic.